California Data Minimization Guide

 There are several ways that Transcend can help you understand when new data trackers or systems are added within your organization.

-Transcend Data Mapping continuously monitors your data systems and provides a live, system-level representation of all data in your business that is kept in sync with changes to your company’s tech stack.
-The New Silos graph on the Data Mapping dashboard will help you keep track of new systems and SaaS tools that have been discovered or manually added where data collection may be occurring.
+Transcend's discovery products continuously monitor your data systems and provide a live, system-level representation of all data in your business that is kept in sync with changes to your company’s tech stack.
+The New Silos graph on the Data Inventory dashboard will help you keep track of new systems and SaaS tools that have been discovered or manually added where data collection may be occurring.

-You can use the Record of Processing Activities (ROPA) tab in Data Mapping to get a high-level view of processing activities by purpose and category.
-Reference our ROPA documentation for detailed instructions.
+You can use the Purposes of Processing in your Data Inventory to get a high-level view of processing activities.

 Go a level deeper by using the Data Inventory tab to view system-level processing purposes, associated owners, retention periods, and more.